duanegoodner/btrfs-restic/README.md

 # btrfs_restic
 Takes snapshots of BTRFS sub-volumes, then sends snapshotted data to a remote Restic repository.
 Does not require BTRFS on the remote.

+## Project status
+Fully functional.
+Some manual setup required, as outlined below.
+Refinement is ongoing as we learn from running actual backups.
+Also plan to add scripts to automate data restoration.

 ## Requirements
 - Local system:
   - Linux machine with one or more BTRFS subvolumes.
 Packages: